 So, we’re making this simple.
 Here are some maintenance check questions for you:

 — How are YOU doing in the alignment of your attitude and YOUR actions?

-— Do they line up with the vows you made on your wedding day to put the effort in to living in partnership with your spouse?
+— Does your attitude line up with the marriage vows you made to live in partnership with your spouse?

-— Do your words and actions line up with the way Jesus would have you treat your spouse —the way He would want you to treat His son or daughter?
+— Do your words and actions line up with the way Jesus would have you treat your spouse?
+Do they reveal and reflect the heart of Christ?

 “If you feel like walking in the opposite direction of unity, walk into the arms of Jesus; allow Him into the dark places of your marriage.”
 (Ngina Otienda)

 We love that.
 First walk into the arms of Jesus.
 Ask Him to help you to see and work on the “dark places” in your marriage.

 We’ve told the following true testimony before, but it applies to this point as well.
 Dr David Clarke writes, in his book, A Marriage After God’s Own Heart about a couple he met with that badly needed a marriage alignment.
 When he first started working with this couple he said “the situation looked grim.”
 But he laid out “the step-by-step approach” he planned “to take in their marriage therapy.”
 He then asked them to spend the next week “thinking, praying, and soul-searching about their marriage.”
 When they left he prayed for them.
 And this is what happened next.

 “The next week, I watched this same couple stroll down the walkway to my office.
 I couldn’t believe my eyes.
 They were holding hands, smiling, and laughing—just as couples do when they’re in love.
 As they came into my office and sat down on the couch, I said: ‘I don’t know who you two are, but what have you done with the Smiths?’